Sexual assault charges dropped against Arkansas doctor

 CONWAY, Ark.
-(AP) - Sexual assault charges have been dropped against an Arkansas doctor after prosecutors said a witness was not able to testify at trial.
+(AP) - Sexual assault charges were dropped Thursday during the retrial of an Arkansas doctor accused of fondling patients after prosecutors said a witness was not able to testify at trial.

 Last year, a jury acquitted Dr. Robert Rook on eight counts of sexual assault, but that jury could not reach a decision on eight additional charges.
 Prosecutors had accused Rook of sexually assaulting more than a dozen women.